rails/rails/guides/source/active_job_basics.md

 NOTE: The key `queue` from the database configuration needs to match the key used in the configuration for `config.solid_queue.connects_to`.

-### Development
+#### Development

 In development Rails provides an in-process queuing system, which keeps the jobs in RAM.
 If the process crashes or the machine is reset, then all outstanding jobs are lost with the default async backend.
-This may be fine for smaller apps or non-critical jobs, but most production apps need a persistent backend like Solid Queue.
+This can be fine for smaller apps or non-critical jobs in development.

-However, if you want to use Solid Queue in other environments, like development, you can configure it in the same way as in the production environment:
+However, if you want to use Solid Queue instead, you can configure it in the same way as in the production environment:

 ```ruby
 # config/environments/development.rb